-The ICTV Report on the family Yadokariviridae is now available
+ICTV Report on the (+) RNA virus family Yadokariviridae

 Yadokariviridae is a family of capsidless non-segmented positive-sense (+) RNA viruses in the order Yadokarivirales (Table 1.Yadokariviridae).
 The family includes the genera Alphayadokarivirus and Betayadokarivirus.
 Yadokarivirids lack their own capsid protein but hijack the capsids from phylogenetically distant double-stranded RNA (dsRNA) viruses on which yadokarivirids rely for their viability.
 Heterocapsids, which include the yadokarivirid RNA-directed RNA polymerase (RdRP) and replicative form dsRNA, are the likely replication site of yadokarivirids.
 Nevertheless, yadokarivirids show phylogenetic affinity to positive-sense (+) RNA viruses in the phylum Pisuviricota.
 Thus, yadokarivirids are evolutionary unique viruses that may have switched their replication site from host membranous structures to the heterocapsid, as with a dsRNA virus.
 While the known capsid donor dsRNA viruses span at least five diverse families, each yadokarivirid relies on a distinct species of dsRNA virus.
 Yadokarivirids play a complex role in the tripartite interaction with their capsid donor viruses and host fungi.